Skip to main content

 IPv4 etc, though not all combinations are described for brevity.

 2.1.
-IW scenarios
+Transport IW

-routers and corresponding forwarding state provide interworking over
+corresponding forwarding state provide interworking over intermediate

 * SRv6 over MPLS (6oM)

-- LI and LE domains are SRv6 data plane, C is MPLS data plane
+- LI and LE domains are SRv6 data plane, C is MPLS data plane.

-- L3/L2 BGP SRv6 services [RFC9252] extend between PEs.
+- L3/L2 BGP SRv6 service [RFC9252] extend between PEs.
 The

 - Transport IW border nodes forward SRv6 encapsulated traffic